bbqkees/ems-esp-domoticz-plugin/README.md

 Or it becomes empty after adding more than 8 devices from the plugin.
 I have not found out yet why this happens.
 If you are running a stable version the problem does not occur, so please use the latest stable release.

+### Thermostats are not updated with firmware version 1.9.5

+In the latest firmware version 1.9.5 the MQTT topics are not 'nested' by default.
+If you have updated from an older firmware version you will be fine but if you got a new Gateway with 1.9.5 you need to login via Telnet to the Gateway and execute the fommowing command:
+`set mqtt_nestedjson on`

 # Installation and configuration